Hamatti/Hamatti/README.md

 ### Pokemon related stuff

+[Pokemon TCG card viewer](https://addons.mozilla.org/en-US/firefox/addon/pokemon-tcg-card-viewer/) a Firefox extension for Pokemon TCG players.
+When activated, makes Pokemon TCG Online card codes (in format of `BRS 120`) hoverable and will show the card image on hover.
+This makes it easy to check cards and what they do when reading through decklists in Youtube descriptions, blogs or forum posts.

 [gym-leader-challenge-deck-validator](https://github.com/Hamatti/gym-leader-challenge-deck-validator) is a web application for validating deck lists used in [Pokémon TCG Gym Leader Challenge](https://gymleaderchallenge.com/) format.
 The app can be used at [https://glc-checker.netlify.app/](https://glc-checker.netlify.app/).

 [card-print-css](https://github.com/Hamatti/card-print-css) is a CSS styling that turns any number of `<img>` (of playing cards) on a page into the correct size for cutting and sleeving when printed on A4 page.
 I use it for prototyping, playtesting and proxying.